What is it like to be a kid? To play. To run. To experiment. To fail and to try again.

 Upower classes are designed to encourage these attributes.
 Our approach is trauma-informed, meaning that we provide a safe, empowering, and healing environment for students to exercise and progress on their own unique “school-to-success” life path.
 The class vibe is all about safe play!

-Upower implements our positive development curriculum while programming across all site locations.
-Upower has developed a positive youth development curriculum that is tied to Washington State OSPI Health & Education standards.
-Upower’s curriculum was developed under an Ecological Model framework that includes three domains: Movement & Play, Positive Relationships, and Empower & Educate.
+Upower implements our Positive Youth Development Curriculum while programming across all program site locations.
+Upower has developed a Positive Youth Development Curriculum that is aligned with Washington State’s OSPI Health & Education standards.
+Upower’s curriculum was developed under an Ecological Model framework that includes three domains:

 Upower DEI Training Calendar